Tanzeem-e-Islami: Television and influence on public

+Presence

 The TI had two locations in 1994, one in Sakkar and one in Islamabad and two international locations, one in Toronto and one in Chicago.

 The TI operates madrasa in Karachi, Lahore and Multan.

+Valentine's Day

-In 2013, the TI called for a boycott of Valentine's Day and put up posters all over Pakistan.
+In 2013, the TI called for a boycott of Valentine's Day and put up posters all over Pakistan, "asking young people to say no to Valentine's Day because it promoted obscenity and contradicted the teachings of Islam."

+Khilafa

 In 2016, the Pakistani authorities instructed the TI to cease efforts to establish a worldwide caliphate.

-The Ameers
+Ameers (leadership)

 Dr Israr Ahmed (1975–2002)

-Dr Israr Ahmed, founded Tanzeem-e-Islami in April 1975.
-He was the Ameer of Tanzeem till 2002, due to serious complications of his health he requested the Majlis-e-Shura of Tanzeem-e-Islami to choose another Ameer and resign from the Amarat of Tanzeem.
+Dr. Israr Ahmed founded Tanzeem-e-Islami in April 1975.
+He was the Ameer of Tanzeem until 2002, when for health reasons he requested the Majlis-e-Shura of Tanzeem-e-Islami to choose another Ameer and resign from the Amarat of Tanzeem.

 Hafiz Akif Saeed (2002–2020)

 Hafiz Akif Saeed, was the second Ameer and the second son of Israr Ahmed.
 He was the Ameer of Tanzeem till 8 August 2020.
 Due to serious health issues he requested the Majlis-e-Shura to choose another Ameer and resign from the Amarat of Tanzeem.